Traceur759/pep-drafts/pep-C.rst

 Easy creation of types with module references
 ---------------------------------------------

-It would be possible to add a PEP 489 execution slot type make creating heap types significantly easier than calling ``PyType_FromModuleAndSpec``.
+It would be possible to add a PEP 489 execution slot type to make creating heap types significantly easier than calling ``PyType_FromModuleAndSpec``.
 This is left to a future PEP.